EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 ### Purpose of the Document

-The purpose of this Technical Design Document (TDD) is to provide a comprehensive and detailed description of the software system being developed, to serve as a reference for all stakeholders involved in the project.
-This document aims to:
+ The TDD document aims to:

 * Define the software's architecture, components, and their relationships.
 * Communicate the design decisions and rationale behind the chosen solutions.